 Some important predictions of this modification of the Standard Model(SM) are:

 Leptons and quarks are related through the finite rotational symmetry groups in the 3-D and 4-D real spaces that are part of the 2-D complex space called the unitary plane.
-The unitary plane is the only space mentioned explicitly in the SM, and the reduction of its Lie Group SU(3)C x SU(2)L x U(1)Y to the finite rotational groups I have for the leptons and quarks, this discrete symmetry being contrary to expectations.
+The unitary plane is the only space mentioned explicitly in the SM.
+Its Lie Group SU(3)C x SU(2)L x U(1)Y may be operating on the finite rotational groups I have for the leptons and quarks, this discrete symmetry being contrary to expectations.

 4 quark families and 3 lepton families are predicted, with the particles no longer considered to be point particles.
 As a result of 3-D states for the lepton families and 4-D states for the quark families, I have derived the neutrino PMNS mixing matrix AND the CKM (and CKM4) mixing matrix from first principles, available online at Progress in Physics: Geometrical Derivation of the Lepton PMNS Matrix Values (2013) AND CKM and PMNS Mixing Matrices from Discrete Subgroups of SU(2) (2014), and my talk at DISCRETE 2014 in London at CKM and PMNS Mixing Matrices from Discrete Subgroups of SU(2).
 Concern over triangle anomaly cancellation, which traditionally requires equal numbers of lepton and quark families, is no longer a problem because the derivations of the PMNS and CKM matrices dictate also that all 3 lepton families act as one family to cancel the anomaly contribution from all 4 quark families acting as one family, as I show in Weinberg Angle Derivation from Discrete Subgroups of SU(2) and All That (2015).
 In this same paper I derive the Weinberg angle of 30 degrees, previously thought to be determined by experiment only!

 A b' quark at 80 GeV and a t' quark at 2600 GeV should exist, both members of the 4th quark family.
 This b' quark at 80 GeV is the acid test for my modification, and I expect it to show up at the colliders soon.
 One problems is their longer lifetime than normal because of the FCNC type of decay, so most may escape the detector.